-In partnership with Bank of America and the San Francisco Giants, 9 students from Citizen Schools were able to go on to the field and take positions on base before the game for the Kids Take the Field event.
-On top of that, students were able to meet the players while out on the field, an experience the students said that they would never forget.
+On June 30, a group of new players took to the field at Oracle Park before the San Francisco Giants game against the Arizona Diamondbacks!
+Thanks to Bank of America’s support, 9 middle school students from Citizen Schools were able to run onto the field and take positions for the Kids Take the Field presentation.
+Students were even able to meet the players while out on the field, an experience the students said that they would never forget!